twpkevin06222/Data-Analysis-for-Single-Photon-Calcium-Imaging-with-Deep-Learning/README.md

 </p>

 ## Methods
 In our proposed model pipeline, we extensively implemented CoordConv by [Liu et al.](https://arxiv.org/abs/1807.03247) to capture the essence of positional features in the pixel space, hypothesising that this method would aid the allocation of neuron activation in the calcium images along the time frame.
+A schematic plot of CoordConv is as depicted below where the feature maps are concated with two positional features at the end of the channel before convolution operation.
 <p align="center">
 <img src="Fig/CoordConvLayer.png", width=500, height=300>
 </p>